 The program is built around clearly defined learning outcomes, reflecting CEFR descriptors for B1.
 Lessons, classroom tasks, and assessments are designed to ensure consistent progress and increasing learner autonomy.

-Target Learners
+❖ Target Learners

-The course is intended for learners transitioning from basic to pre-intermediate level, who now need to engage with more complex texts, longer conversations, and structured written expression.
+The course is intended for learners who need to engage with more complex texts, longer conversations, and structured written expression.